tuhamworld/loruki-website/README.md

 This Loruki project is a fictional website for a Cloud hosting company.

-Working on this project made me learn more about using flex, grid, making reusable components in my project styles, and other awesome concepts for building an interesting web project
+Working on this project made me learn more about using flex, grid, making reusable components in my project styles, and using CSS Animations